Teach Yourself a Super Power!

 I often call this thinking outside of the lizard brain.

-The same APA article, by the written by two PhDs – people way smarter than this guy! – lists several Empirically Supported benefits:
+The same APA article, written by two PhDs – people way smarter than this guy! – lists several Empirically Supported benefits:

 1. Reduced Rumination – Rumination is basically obsessing over something that stresses you out.